YmShan/SMA-AZO/README.md

 | SMA-VGG | N-Caltech101 | [link](https://drive.google.com/file/d/1IBwLOPAtwJBbB7jwg9dB0TdJbMgFoD49/view?usp=drive_link)    |
 | SMA-AZO-VGG | N-Caltech101 | [link](https://drive.google.com/file/d/1-YdptrxyELPF17qpRNVA54miwnsVZTGX/view?usp=drive_link)    |

+PS: I have conducted an additional verification and can hereby confirm that all connections are now directly accessible without the need for prior authorization.
+Should you encounter any difficulties, please do not hesitate to contact me promptly.
+I extend my sincere apologies to the three colleagues who previously sought to obtain the weights and were required to submit formal applications to me.

 ## Operating environment
 As described in the appendix of the paper, we utilized three devices in our experiments.
 Device one was dedicated to conducting experiments on the DVS128 Gesture, CIFAR10-DVS, and N-Caltech101 datasets.
 Device two was allocated for experiments involving the Imagenet-1K dataset using the ResNet18/34 architecture.
 Lastly, Device three was employed for experiments on the Imagenet-1K dataset using the ResNet104 network.